tinymce/tinymce-docs/modules/ROOT/pages/inline.md

----
-layout: default
-title: Inline editor example
+# Inline editor example
-title_nav: Inline editor
+:title_nav: Inline editor
-description_short: See how inline editor works.
+:description_short: See how inline editor works.
-description: This example shows you the inline editing capabilities of TinyMCE.
+:description: This example shows you the inline editing capabilities of TinyMCE.
-keywords: example demo custom inline
+:keywords: example demo custom inline
----

 This example shows you the inline editing capabilities of {{site.productname}}.